cwestend/iNNterpol/train_data/README.md

 Download the coefficients of the 12 component PCA/SVD from a [python .npz compressed file](https://cloud.iac.es/index.php/s/oNjrKkPHjn42fbe).

-Download the indexes used for training, valudating and testing (check) in the NN in a [python .npz compressed file](https://cloud.iac.es/index.php/s/XokeDEQ3eHowtwZ)..
+Download the indexes used for training, validating and testing (check) in the NN in a [python .npz compressed file](https://cloud.iac.es/index.php/s/XokeDEQ3eHowtwZ)..

 (optional) Download the full Atlas9 dataset (2.2Gb!) by a [python .npz compressed file](https://cloud.iac.es/index.php/s/aEBE2dAao4Wc6JF).